shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - they then again write to the video metadata storage to update with thumbnail etc data
 - "cdn" - used for popular content
 - we use a "distributed search" system for searching through videos easily - mention working of "inverted index", etc - how he categories, description, etc of the video can be tokenized etc
-- then, mention how for ranking the videos, factors like view count, recency of upload, etc would be taken into account
+- then, mention how for ranking the videos, view count, upload recency, etc would be taken into account

 ### Distinctive Features

 - "consistency" - we prefer availability over consistency (cap theorem)
-- "caching" - we can use lru strategy for long tail content
+- "caching" - we can use lru strategy
 - "storage" - we can use mysql for users, as users need not scale as much, and we get benefits of consistency, indexes, etc. however for thumbnails, etc, we would need a lot of scale, so we need solutions like bigtable, cassandra, etc
 - "duplicate videos" -
   - duplication can happen due to several reasons, users might try to spam the system, copy content, etc